Leadership is not about being in charge. It’s about taking care of those in your charge.” – Simon Sinek.

 His tolerance to pain and suffering makes him one of the most high-level endurance leaders in the world.

-Not amount of pressure can really trigger them into doing something out of character as they sustained even harder situations.
+Not much pressure can trigger them into doing something out of character as they sustain even harder situations.

-Since he bravely survives all those years of consistent mental and physical torture, he gained endurance levels of mountains.
+Since he bravely survived all those years of consistent mental and physical torture, he gained endurance levels of mountains.

 Nelson Mandel is known for his true nature of compassion and love for the people.
 He is totally a kind, forgiving, and loving leader with immense heart in everything he does.